fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 name SHOULD be the sys:hostname {{RFC7317}}, if less than 64 octets, or the first 63 octets of the sys:hostname, if the sys:hostname is longer.
-The node name MAY be some other human-meaningful name of the interface.
+The node name MAY be some other human-meaningful name of the node.
 The node name MUST be padded with ASCII NUL characters if the object would not otherwise terminate on a 4-octet boundary.

-The interface name MUST be represented in the UTF-8 charset {{RFC3629}}
+The node name MUST be represented in the UTF-8 charset {{RFC3629}}
 using the Default Language {{RFC2277}}.

 # Security Considerations